karlstolley/wsi/syllabus/_policies/meetings.md

   text; I will keep an eye on that as class is going, in case you wish to raise questions, drop a corny joke, or ask for clarification that way.
 * **If my Internet connection fails, I will still record and post class.** That kind of thing does
   happen: sometimes before class, sometimes during.
-If I’ve got Internet troubles, I’ll post to Basecamp from my phone and let everyone know what’s going on.
+If I’ve got Internet troubles, I’ll try post to Basecamp somehow and let everyone know what’s going on.
 * **All class meetings will be posted to YouTube.** You’ll be able to watch class on your own time if you’re unable to attend the live class.
 I invite students to contribute markers to index the videos on YouTube, too, to help anyone who needs to go back and find and rewatch something.
 Again,